Chart Color Schemes

 Tiwi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Tiwi, as per the latest Census, consisted of 74.3% houses and 25.7% other dwellings (including semi-detached, apartments, 'other' dwellings).
-In comparison, Darwin metro had 63.5% houses and 36.5% other dwellings.
+The dwelling structure in Tiwi, as per the latest Census, consisted of 74.3% houses and 25.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Darwin metro had a dwelling structure of 63.5% houses and 36.5% other dwellings.
 Home ownership in Tiwi was at 26.0%, with the remaining dwellings either mortgaged (36.6%) or rented (37.3%).
 The median monthly mortgage repayment in Tiwi was $2,000, lower than Darwin metro's average of $2,100.
 The median weekly rent figure in Tiwi was recorded at $375, compared to Darwin metro's $385.
 Nationally, Tiwi's mortgage repayments were higher than the Australian average of $1,863, while rents were comparable to the national figure of $375.

 Frequently Asked Questions - Housing